MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/use-query-parameters.md

 ---
-title: "Use query parameters to customize responses"
+title: "Use query parameters to customize PowerShell query outputs"
-description: "Learn how to use optional query parameters in Microsoft Graph PowerShell SDK" ms.topic: conceptual ms.date: 03/07/2022
+description: "Learn how to use optional query parameters in Microsoft Graph PowerShell SDK to customize the output" ms.topic: conceptual ms.date: 04/20/2022
 author: msewaweru
 manager: CelesteDG
 ms.author: eunicewaweru
-ms.reviewer: darrmi, maisarissi
+ms.reviewer: maisarissi
 ---

-# Use query parameters to customize responses
+# Use query parameters to customize PowerShell query outputs

-The Microsoft Graph PowerShell SDK supports optional query parameters that you can use to specify and control the amount of data returned in a response.
+Microsoft Graph PowerShell SDK supports optional query parameters you can use to control the amount of data returned in an output.
 The support for the exact query parameters varies from one cmdlet to another, and depending on the profile, can differ between the v1.0 and beta endpoints.

 ## OData system query options